-Malinda Lo is the author of several young adult novels, including most recently the sci-fi thriller Adaptation, which is a finalist for the 2013 Lambda Book Award and a Bank Street College Best Children’s Book of 2013.
-The sequel, Inheritance, will be published by Little, Brown Books for Young Readers on Sept.
-24, 2013.
+Malinda Lo is the critically acclaimed author of several young adult novels, including most recently the science fiction duology Adaptation and Inheritance.
+Adaptation was a finalist for the 2013 Lambda Book Award and a Bank Street College Best Children’s Book of 2013, and Inheritance was the winner of the 2014 Bisexual Book Awards for Bisexual Teen/Young Adult Fiction.
 Malinda is co-founder along with Cindy Pon of Diversity in YA, a project that celebrates diversity in young adult books.

 Miscellaneous Biographical Facts

 - I was born in China and moved to the United States when I was 3 years old.
 I grew up in Lafayette and Louisville, two small former coal-mining towns, and I was always one of only three other Asian-American kids in my class.